 Concerning the economic and social impacts of the collaborative economy, one interviewee considered that as platforms grow bigger, they do not require as much social interaction as in their developing phase.
 Another one thinks that automation as well as digitalisation will reduce the demand for labour.
 Economically speaking, the use of collaborative platforms is generally thought to be positive for consumers as it increases their real disposable income and offers alternative employment.
 The social interaction coming with P2P platforms was for one interviewee the main driver.
 The majority of respondents, though, shared the impression that some platforms start with social and environmental objectives, but that as they grow bigger, these objectives tend to be left behind.
-Some of them also recognised the social pressures it could create as the platforms grow bigger due to the friction created with activity in the traditional sector (e.g. nuisance in cities due to Airbnb and pressure on taxi drivers to compete or switch to Uber).
+Some of them also recognised the social pressures it could create as the platforms grow bigger due to Airbnb and pressure on taxi drivers to compete or switch to Uber).
 One interviewee mentioned one ride sharing platform, which at the very start of its creation put forward its positive environmental impact, but gradually removed it from its marketing strategy as it realised that it did not have a major impact on consumers' use of the platform.